StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-health-checks.md

 ## Check function: Autonomous metric stream anomaly detection

-When enabled, the Autonomous metric stream anomaly detection check function will behave as follows:
+When enabled, the autonomous metric stream anomaly detection check function will behave as follows:

  * The `Autonomous metric stream anomaly detection` check will remain in an `UNKNOWN` (gray) health state unless an anomaly is found.
  * When an anomaly is found, the check will go to a `DEVIATING` (orange) health state.